grelleum/SteelConnection/docs/input_tools.rst

 ===============

-These functions are accessed directly from the imported module and can be used independently of the SteelConnect API.
+These functions are accessed directly from the imported module and can be used independently of the SteelConnect CX API.

 Get Input
 ---------